 (above: Thomas Hill, Great Canyon of the Sierra, Yosemite, 1872.
 Crocker Art Museum)

-This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American 18-19th Century Landscapes."
+This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American 18-19th Century Landscape Painting."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
-Clicking on titles takes readers directly to the articles and essays.
-The date at the end of each title is the date of publication in Resource Library.
+Clicking on titles takes readers directly to these articles and essays.
+The date at the end of each title is the Resource Library publication date.

 Articles and essays from Resource Library in chronological order:

 American Views: Artists at Home and Abroad, an exhibit held November 10, 2012 to October 27, 2013 at the Parrish Art Museum, Accessed April, 2015.

 America's Eden: Thomas Cole and The Voyage of Life, an exhibit held June 13, 2014-September 14, 2014 at the Taft Museum of Art.
 Includes Portico article.
 Accessed April, 2015.

 An Artist with the Corps of Discovery: One Hundred Paintings Illustrating the Journals of Lewis and Clark was an exhibit held during Summer 2009 at the Buffalo Bill Center of the West.
 The exhibit featured artwork of Charles Fritz.
 Accessed August, 2016.